awsdocs/amazon-cloudwatch-user-guide/doc_source/iam-identity-based-access-control-cw.md

 ### Example 2: Allow Read\-Only Access to CloudWatch<a name="read-only-access-example-cw"></a>

-The following policy allows a user read\-only access to CloudWatch and view Auto Scaling actions, CloudWatch metrics, CloudWatch Logs data, and alarm\-related Amazon SNS data\.
+The following policy allows a user read\-only access to CloudWatch and view Amazon EC2 Auto Scaling actions, CloudWatch metrics, CloudWatch Logs data, and alarm\-related Amazon SNS data\.

 ```
 {